SoftwareAG/c8y-docs/content/concepts/domain-model-bundle/measurements.md

 Similar to the inventory model, fragments are used to identify characteristics of particular devices.
 In the above example, a three-phase electricity meter sends readings for the different electrical phases.
 Each such fragment maps the names of the individual readings ("A+", "A-", ... in this example) to the actual numeric value and the unit of measurement.

 Readings can hold various additional information that applications may require.

-More detailed information can be found in [Measurements](/reference/measurements) in the Reference guide.
+More detailed information can be found in [Measurements](https://cumulocity.com/api/#tag/Measurements) in the Cumulocity IoT OpenAPI Specification.